Canon 5D Mark IV vs Panasonic GH5

-Both the 5D Mark IV and the GH5 are recent models that are part of the current product line-up of Canon.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
 In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic GH5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Panasonic GH5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.